Quantum-interference-induced pairing in bosonic doped antiferromagnets

-Without the phase frustration, the dopants in the bosonic $\sigma t$-$J$ model can propagate coherently and hence undergo a BEC, as evidenced by the DMRG results in Fig.\,\ref{fig:b_stj}(a)~\cite{Boninsegni2001, Boninsegni2002, Boninsegni2008, Smakov2004}, which is similar to the case of the FM-SF phase in the bosonic $t$-$J$ model.
-In contrast to the latter, however, the AFM order here remains robust within the $S^{x,y}$ plane [cf. Fig.\,\ref{fig:b_stj}(b)].
+Without the phase frustration, the dopants in the bosonic $\sigma t$-$J$ model can propagate coherently and hence undergo a BEC, as evidenced by the DMRG results in Fig.\,\ref{fig:b_stj}(a)~\cite{Boninsegni2001, Boninsegni2002, Boninsegni2008, Smakov2004}, which is similar to the case of the FM+SF phase in the bosonic $t$-$J$ model.
+In contrast to the latter, however, the AFM order here remains robust within the $S^{x,y}$ plane, as shown in Fig.\,\ref{fig:b_stj}(b).
 Namely, the mutual entanglement between the spin background and the dopants vanishes with $\tau_{C}=1$, leading to an effective decoupling between them.
-Note that the no-double-occupancy constraint due to the large $U$ is still present, which does lead to the disorder in the $S^z$ direction by the free motion of single dopants~\cite{Note1}.
-Such a constraint can be effectively addressed using a conventional parton mean-field scheme (Methods), based on which we show that at arbitrary non-zero doping, the bosons with opposite spins undergo BEC at zero temperature separately at the $(0,0)$ and $(\pi,\pi)$ momenta respectively.
-The spin spectrums at $\delta = 1/12$ are shown in Figs.\,\ref{fig:b_stj}(c) and (d), indicating an AFM order in the $S^{x,y}$ plane in good agreement with the DMRG calculations.
+The no-double-occupancy constraint is still present but can be effectively addressed using a conventional parton mean-field scheme~\cite{Note1}, by which we show that at arbitrary non-zero doping, the bosons with opposite spins undergo a BEC at zero temperature separately at the $(0,0)$ and $(\pi,\pi)$ momenta, respectively.
+Figs.\,\ref{fig:b_stj}(c) and (d) show the spin spectrums at $\delta = 1/12$, indicating an AFM order in the $S^{x,y}$ plane in good agreement with the DMRG calculations.

+In contrast to the success of the slave-particle description in the $\sigma t$-$J$ model, the bosonic $t$-$J$ model encounters inherent difficulty: if both holons and spinons are bosonic, they tend to condense individually at zero temperature at the mean-field level, resulting in the single-particle condensation rather than the PDW order observed here; if both are fermionic, the AFM order can not be easily captured by the fermionic spinons at the mean-field level~\cite{PhysRevX.7.031051}.
+This contradiction highlights the crucial role of the quantum interference effect between charge and spin degrees of freedom in a correct low-energy effective theory for the bosonic $t$-$J$ model.